OpenKore/openkore/plugins/reactOnNPC/trunk/doc/README.txt

 #(line number)~(match index)
-If you use capturing parenthsis in the regexp you specified on a msg_# attribute, this keyword will be resolved to the value of the captured string.
+If you use capturing parenthesis in the regexp you specified on a msg_# attribute, this keyword will be resolved to the value of the captured string.
 The line number corresponds to the number of the msg_# attribute where the regexp is used, while the match index corresponds to the index of the captured string.